“Work and get everything done during six days each week, but the seventh day is a day of rest to honor the LORD…”

 What’s Next for You in the New Year?

-As 2019 winds down and 2020 begins, think about what went well for you this year, and what you want to achieve next year.
-Next week, we will look more in depth at setting goals for the new year.
+As the calendar year winds down and the new year begins, think about what went well for you this year, and what you want to achieve next year.
+Soon, we will look more in-depth at setting goals for the new year.
 I like to try and set goals for different areas of my life.
-I started doing that in the beginning of last year, and I found that I became more well-rounded in different areas of my life.
-Some goal areas that I like to focus on are: Husband/father, social (friendships, etc.), career, financial, spiritual, health & wellness.
+I started doing that at the beginning of last year, and I found that I became more well-rounded in different areas of my life.
+Some goal areas that I like to focus on are being a better Husband/father, social (friendships, etc.), career, financial, spiritual, health & wellness.
 Although I did not reach all of my goals this year, I made a lot of progress because I wrote them down and was more intentional.
 Between now and next week, think about these areas of your life, and any other goals you might like to set for yourself for next year.

 Take Time for Self-Reflection

 Over Christmas break, take some time to recharge and get back to the real meaning of Christmas.
 It is easy to get carried away with all of the “to-do” items before school gets out for the break.
 Now that it is almost here, carve out some time this break in quiet reflection on what this holiday season really means.
 He made the ultimate sacrifice out of love beginning on that Christmas Day.
 Remember His love and grace in your life.
 Pass it on to those you encounter each day.

 No matter how you will be spending this Christmas break, I hope you find time to relax, slow down, and enjoy quality time with friends and family.
 Thank you for all that you do to serve students and families in your community.
 Have a Merry Christmas!